WinTerm-windows-command-processor/WinTerm/README.md

 # WinTerm
-This is a "WinTerm" terminal
+All the Copyright laws go to Microsoft Corporation (c) This is a copy from cmd.exe (command prompt)